acarlsen/kmp-flagkit/README.md

 Flag icons in ImageVector format to use in Kotlin Multiplatform.

-With heavy inspiration from the [flagkit-android](https://github.com/murgupluoglu/flagkit-android) library.
+With heavy inspiration from the [FlagKit](https://github.com/madebybowtie/FlagKit) and [flagkit-android](https://github.com/murgupluoglu/flagkit-android) libraries.

 ## Platform Support
 - Android